 Betta Fish Tank Size Should Be Large Enough

 If you plan to keep female Bettas in the community tank, you’ll have to increase the aquarium size.
-To figure out the Betta fish tank size, you can research the requirement of each fish and then decide.
+To figure out the Betta fish tank size, you can research the requirements of each fish and then decide.

 Use A Planted Aquarium for Oxygen